paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 1976—Subsec. (b).
 Pub.
 L. 94–502 substituted “the Administrator’s disapproval” for “his disapproval”.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–55, § 2(c), Dec.
+12, 2025, 139 Stat.
+707, provided that: “The amendments made by this section [amending this section] shall take effect on the date of the enactment of this Act [Dec.
+12, 2025] and shall apply with respect to an academic period that begins on or after August 1, 2026.”

 #### Effective Date of 2021 Amendment
 Pub.
 L. 117–76, § 3(b)(2), Dec.
 21, 2021, 135 Stat.
 1518, provided that: “The Secretary of Veterans Affairs may not carry out subsection (f) of [section 3679 of title 38](./chapter-036-administration-of-educational-benefits.md#section-3679), United States Code, until August 1, 2022, except that, beginning on June 15, 2022, an educational institution may submit an application for a waiver under paragraph (5) of such subsection.”